Appropriate for all schools

 In fact, the ‘bathroom scene’ is a quick moment in the book, in which a new kid, while trying to find the counselor's office, accidentally walks into the girls’ bathroom and feels immediately embarrassed.

 This is an important book for this age group.
-It provides a perspective on what it is like to feel like you don’t fit in.
+It provides a perspective on what it is like when you feel like you don’t fit in.
 It is a beautiful and heart-warming story, sure to tug at the heart strings of all teachers who have taught many Bradleys over the years.

 Here is the “blurb” on the back of the book: